opf/openproject/docs/user-guide/work-packages/edit-work-package/README.md

 ## Export work packages

-To export the work packages, choose **Export ...** in the settings menu on the top right of the work package table (or Gantt chart) view.
+To export the work packages, choose **Export ...** in the settings menu on the top right of the work package table view.

 Please see [this separate guide](../exporting) for more information on exporting work packages.